 Other nearby locations

 The South West of WA has a lot to offer.
-Dunsborough, Busselton, Yallingup, Margaret River, Bunker Bay and Eagle Bay are all within an hour’s drive.
+Dunsborough is spectacular, Busselton is busy but beautiful, Yallingup is a fantastic town, Margaret River has everything you’d want to do, Bunker Bay and Eagle Bay are worth a look, and they are all within an hour’s drive.
 There is a considerable difference in what you will pay for accommodation in between these locations too.
 Busselton is by far the biggest centre, with Dunsborough following and then Margaret River and Yallingup.
 You can get supplies for a reasonable price at Dunsborough, which is a great place in itself.

 As I mentioned above I prefer to stay at Dunsborough because it costs less, you have more variety and it is central to what I like doing.
 In saying this, Smiths Beach is a great place to visit, and last time I went to Dunsborough we drove their almost every day.
 If you haven’t been there, then it is a pristine example of some of Western Australia’s coastline.